 TO BRYAN, LORD FAIRFAX.

-DEAR SIR, MOUNT VERNON, 20th Jany., 1799.
+Mount Vernon, 20th Jany., 1799.

-When I presented my Valedictory address to the People of the United States, in September, 1796, I little thought that any event would occur in my day, that could again withdraw me from the Retirement after which I had been so long panting ;--but we know little of ourselves, and still less of the ways of Providence.-The injurious treatment this Country had received from France, in an open violation of the Treaty between the two Countries, and the laws of Nations.-The Insults & Indignities with which all our overtures for an amicable adjustment of the disputes were treated.-The increasing depredations on our commerce, accompanied with outrage & threats, if we did not comply with their demands, leaving no hope of obtaining restitution for the past, or preserving the little that remained, or the Country from Invasion, but by the adoption of vigorous measures for self defence, having come fully to the view of the People, their resentments have been roused, and with one voice as it were, have made a tender of their lives and fortunes to repel any attempts which may be made on the Constitution or Government of their Country-In consequence of which, and to be prepared for the dernier ressort, if unhappily we shall be driven to it-Troops are to be raised, and the United States placed in a posture of defence-Under these circumstances, and it appearing to be the wish of my Countrymen, and the request of the governing Powers that I should take charge of their Armies, I am embarked so far in the business as will appear by my letter to the President of the 13th of July lastwhich, as it has run through all the news-papers here, and Published in many of the Foreign Gazettes, you probably may have seen; and though still at home.
+When I presented my Valedictory address to the People of the United States, in September, 1796, I little thought that any event would occur in my day, that could again withdraw me from the Retirement after which I had been so long panting;-but we know little of ourselves, and still less of the ways of Providence.-The injurious treatment this Country had received from France, in an open violation of the Treaty between the two Countries, and the laws of Nations.-The Insults & Indignities with which all our overtures for an amicable adjustment of the disputes were treated.-The increasing depredations on our commerce, accompanied with outrage & threats, if we did not comply with their demands, leaving no hope of obtaining restitution for the past, or preserving the little that remained, or the Country from Invasion, but by the adoption of vigorous measures for self defence, having come fully to the view of the People, their resentments have been roused, and with one voice as it were, have made a tender of their lives and fortunes to repel any attempts which may be made on the Constitution or Government of their Country-In consequence of which, and to be prepared for the dernier ressort, if unhappily we shall be driven to it-Troops are to be raised, and the United States placed in a posture of defence-Under these circumstances, and it appearing to be the wish of my Countrymen, and the request of the governing Powers that I should take charge of their Armies, I am embarked so far in the business as will appear by my letter to the President of the 13th of July last-which, as it has run through all the news-papers here, and Published in many of the Foreign Gazettes, you probably may have seen; and though still at home, where indeed I hope to remain, under a persuasion that the French will discover the injustice and absurdity of their conduct;-I hold myself in readiness to gird on the sword, if the immergency shall require it.